mfacecchia/nodejs-boilerplate/README.md

 |FRONTEND_ADDRESS | Frontend application's address and port (default to `127.0.0.1:5500`) |
 |DATABASE_URL  |Database connection information (`type://user@password:port/dbname`) |
 |JWT_SECRET    |Json Web Token secret (used for token generation & validation) |

+## Built-In Features
+- Custom classes with the most commonly generated errors & relative errors handling function
+- JWT Generation and Validation
+- Most common rate limiters for Login and Signup endpoints (Login and Signup endpoints currently not included in the project)
+- ...*and more to come* 👀...